bistcuite/digimag-fasttext/README.md

 # DigiMag fasttext
-Text classification with fasttext and digikala magazine dataset
+Text classification with fasttext and digikala magazine dataset.

 This model classifies texts in 7 categories :
 1. `Video Games`